TheBinaryNinja/tvapp2/README.md

 #### Environment Variables

-The following is a list of environment variables you can tell within your Docker container.
+The following is a list of environment variables you can declare within your `docker-compose.yml` or docker run command:

 <br />